I want to talk about what to do when you hate your life.

 Give the ideas and strategies above a shot- they should make a difference.

-Let me know how you get on as well.
+And let me know how you get on as well.
 Are there any other strategies or ideas you use to improve a blue mood?
 I’d love to hear them.

 Drop a comment below to let me know.